This article was originally published in The Slovak Spectator on October 13, 1995.

 Good society depends on how brave its members are.
 If we stay unconcerned, we will carry the consequences of our own passivity towards power.
 If we do not resign and do not renounce political radicalism, we will create a new chance for this country for which we all carry the responsibility.

-Ján Klepáč was a founding member of the Christian Democratic Movement (KDH), then he founded the nationally-orientated Christian Social Union (KSÚ), and he is now head of the economic department in President Kováč's office.
+Ján Klepáč was a founding member of the Christian Democratic Movement (KDH), then he founded the nationally-oriented Christian Social Union (KSÚ).
+In 1995, he was head of the economic department in President Kováč's office.

 No, political power has been abused